Swedish DJ Avicii found dead aged 28

 The musician was found dead in Muscat, Oman, this afternoon.
 “The family is devastated and we ask everyone to please respect their need for privacy in this difficult time.
 No further statements will be given.”

-Avicii retired from performing live in 2016, citing health reasons.
-He suffered from a range of health issues for several years.
+He retired from performing live in 2016, citing health reasons.
+He suffered from a range of health issues for several years including acute pancreatitis.

 Tributes to the DJ filled social media when news of his death broke.